oracle-livelabs/apex/nyc-genai-lab/5-apply-to-school/5-apply-to-school.md

     ![Page Designer](images/edit-create.png ' ')

-## Task 3: Create an AI Configuration
+## Task 3: Create an AI Agent to Generate Email Text
-In this task, we create an AI configuration with a RAG source.
+In this task, we create an AI Agent with a tool.
 This will serve as the input for the 'Generate Text with AI' dynamic action in the upcoming task.
 1. Navigate to Shared Components
     ![Page Designer](images/nav-shared-components.png ' ')